MarioMuehlematter/Education.ai/README.md

 | *Notebook Processing*     | [![Notebook](https://img.shields.io/badge/-Notebook-grey.svg?logo=Jupyter)](https://github.com/MarioMuehlematter/Education.ai/blob/main/notebooks/Education.ai_Processing.ipynb)      |
 | *Notebook Analysis + Plots*      | [![Notebook](https://img.shields.io/badge/-Notebook-grey.svg?logo=Jupyter)](https://github.com/MarioMuehlematter/Education.ai/blob/main/notebooks/Education.ai_Analysis%2BPlots.ipynb) |

-Notebooks are also saved to GitHub so you can directly utilize them in own research projects by cloning the repo.
+The notebooks are saved to GitHub, so you can directly utilize them by cloning the repo.

 ## License & Reuse
 You are welcome to use, or reuse the code as you wish.
-I hope that if you find this work helpful you will cite the thesis.
+If you find this work helpful, please cite the thesis.

 ## Citation